 Classes and Curriculum

 The program includes weekly studio classes on Tuesdays and Fridays.
 Tuesday classes are devoted to various topics including mock auditions, mock master classes, performance class, orchestral part study and various discussions.
 Friday studio class is devoted to group reed making.
 Undergraduates are also required to attend a second reed hour during the week.
 All students must have 50 reed blanks by the end of autumn semester.

-Lesson material will consist of foundational exercises including intervals, articulated scales and long tones.
-Students will also study etudes, major and minor scales, orchestral parts and a solo.
-Juries are required at the end of each semester for all undergraduates.
-Juries will be required of graduate students at the discretion of the teacher.
+Lesson material consists of foundational exercises including intervals, articulated scales and long tones.
+Students also study etudes, major and minor scales, orchestral parts and a solo.
+Juries are required at the end of each semester for all undergraduates, and at the discretion of the teacher for graduate students.

 Performance majors are encouraged to practice a minimum of three hours a day; lesson material will reflect this time commitment.
-Music education majors are encouraged to practice as much as possible with a minimum of 60 to 90 minutes per day.
-Music education majors are some of the hardest working students on campus.
-Lesson assignments will vary depending on how much each individual student can successfully complete in a week.
+Music education majors are encouraged to practice as much as possible, with a minimum of 60–90 minutes per day.
+Music education majors are some of the hardest-working students on campus — lesson assignments will vary depending on how much each individual student can successfully complete in a week.

 The studio regularly performs together for the annual HalleBOOia! concert in October and the Music Celebration Concert in December.
-Bassoon students also gain leadership and teaching experience by serving as coaches and staff members for our annual Double Reed Honors Invitational and summer Double Reed Camp.
+Bassoon students also gain leadership and teaching experience by serving as coaches and staff members for our Double Reed Workshop and the summer Double Reed Camp.

 Application and Audition

 High school juniors and seniors who are researching a college home, visit Undergraduate Admissions for details about the application and audition processes, and opportunities to get to know our school.
 You must apply and be accepted to the university, and also apply and audition to be accepted into the School of Music.
 These are two separate processes.